-Families should report full day or partial absence to the school directly by updating their Student Dismissal Manager and notifying the Lead teacher at least 30 minutes prior to the start of the school day.
+Families should report an absence to the school by updating their Student Dismissal Manager at least 30 minutes prior to the start of the school day.

-When a parent does not contact the School to report an absence, the School will attempt to reach the parent through the parent information provided in the first day forms.
+When a parent does not contact the school to report an absence, the school will attempt to reach the parent through the parent information provided in the first day forms.